 In addition, due to Europe’s top prominence as a vacation destination, US citizens do not require a tourist visa to visit any of the 27 EU countries.
 Other countries in Europe, such as the United Kingdom, Andorra, Serbia, Montenegro, Iceland, and others, are free to enter as well.

-As noted before, the US passport is one of the strongest passports in the world, when it comes to mobility, ranking in 10th position.
-Here is the visa-free countries list for American citizens, proving this to be the case in 2022:
+As noted before, the US passport is one of the strongest passports in the world, when it comes to mobility, ranking in 17th position.
+Here is the visa-free countries list for American citizens in 2023:

 Sabah and Sarawak

 Saint Kitts and Nevis